Random phase approximation-based local natural orbital coupled cluster theory: Abstract

 \section{Abstract}

-Practical applications of fragment embedding and closely related local correlation methods critically depend on a judicious choice of a low-level theory to define the local embedding subspace and to capture long-range electrostatic and correlation effects outside the embedding region.
-Second-order M{\o}ller-Plesset perturbation theory (MP2) is by far the most widely used correlated low-level theory; however, its applicability becomes questionable in systems where MP2 is known to fail either quantitatively or qualitatively.
-In this work, we present the random phase approximation (RPA) as a promising alternative low-level theory to MP2 within the local natural orbital-based coupled-cluster (LNO-CC) framework.
-We demonstrate that RPA-based LNO-CC closely matches the performance of its MP2-based counterpart for systems with sizable energy gaps, while delivering significantly faster convergence toward the canonical coupled-cluster limit for metallic systems, particularly as the thermodynamic limit is approached.
+Practical applications of fragment embedding and closely related local correlation methods depend critically on a judicious choice of low-level theory to define the local embedding subspace and to account for long-range electrostatic and correlation effects outside the embedding region.
+Second-order M{\o}ller-Plesset perturbation theory (MP2) is by far the most widely used correlated low-level theory; however, its applicability becomes questionable for systems in which MP2 is known to fail, either quantitatively or qualitatively.
+In this work, we present the random phase approximation (RPA) and the closely related second-order screened exchange (SOSEX) as promising alternatives to MP2 within the local natural orbital-based coupled-cluster (LNO-CC) framework.
+Through benchmark calculations on noncovalent molecular complexes and crystals, reaction barrier heights, and bulk metals, we demonstrate that RPA- and SOSEX-based LNO-CC at the LNO-CCSD(T) level closely match the performance of the corresponding MP2-based approach, while at the LNO-CCSD level they yield significantly faster convergence toward the canonical CCSD limit.
+The improvement is particularly pronounced for metallic systems as the thermodynamic limit is approached.
 These results highlight the critical role of the low-level theory in fragment embedding and local correlation methods and identify RPA as a compelling alternative to the commonly used MP2.